aleksandaratanasov/pmd_camboard_nano/README.md

  4. Use `sudo make install` or `sudo checkinstall make install` to install the new version.
- I recommend the second since it allows you uninstall the custom build much easier using `dpkg` instead of hunting down all the files (the case when using `make install` only) 5.(Optional but recommended) I strongly recommend removing the uninstall PCL from upstream and use only the custom build.
+ I recommend the second since it allows you uninstall the custom build much easier using `dpkg` instead of hunting down all the files (the case when using `make install` only) 5.(Optional but recommended) I strongly recommend removing the PCL from upstream and use only the custom build.
 It is also better to rebuild the PCL-related ROS packages.
 This part at least on my machine made me cry so be advised!
 The recommendation comes from the fact that mixing different versions of the same library might give you severe headaches later on.
-The easiest way to do that is by removing the PCL-related ROS packages, download the required sources in a catkin workspace (see the ROS wiki to hunt down all those packages), build and install.
+The easiest way to do that is by removing the PCL-related ROS packages, download the required sources in a catkin workspace (see the ROS wiki to hunt down all those packages), build and install these.

 If NURBS is not enabled the mesh generator will use fast triangulation, which is faster but results in a mesh of lower quality.